Certified nurse midwives in Virginia

-What is the difference between a midwife and an obstetrician gynecologist (OB/GYN)?
+What is the difference between a midwife and an OB/GYN?

 Both midwives and OB/GYNs focus solely on the health of you and your baby.
 Both are also equally capable of providing a quality experience and outcome for you.

 However, OB/GYNs generally have a four-year medical degree that they have completed following an undergraduate program.
 They have performed a four-year residency program and many elect to partake in a specialized fellowship program.
-Whereas CNMs are highly trained and have received registered nursing degrees, in addition to master’s degrees in midwifery but are unable to manage high-risk pregnancies or perform any surgery related to childbirth, such as a cesarean section (C-section).
+CNMs are highly trained and have received registered nursing degrees in addition to master’s degrees in midwifery but are unable to manage high-risk pregnancies or perform any surgery related to childbirth, such as a cesarean section (C-section).

-The CNMs at our Virginia maternity hospitals are available for expectant mothers not experiencing high-risk pregnancies.
+The CNMs at our Virginia maternity hospitals are available for expectant mothers experiencing routine pregnancies.
 CNMs will work with your other healthcare providers to discuss factors that may exclude you from receiving midwifery care.